 Important tips for beginners

 You have to brown the onions or onion paste well.
+If needed you can add more oil than mentioned for sauteing the onion paste.
 Do not add tomato paste before that.

 Do not add water without cooking the tomatoes well.
 You have to cook till the tomatoes starts leaving oil, only then, you should add water.